 The Organization maintains cash balances to meet the short-term operating needs of both ALSAC and the Hospital, plus funding for construction project needs within one year of the balance sheet date.

-ALSAC also maintains two lines of credit totaling \$300 million which expire in March 2024 and January 2025.
-There were no amounts outstanding against the lines of credit as of June 30, 2023 and 2022.
+ALSAC also maintains two lines of credit totaling \$300 million which expire January 2025 and April 2025.
+There were no amounts outstanding against the lines of credit as of June 30, 2024 and 2023.

 4. CONTRIBUTIONS AND OTHER RECEIVABLES